radionets-project/radionets/README.md

 ### simulations (further developed in [vipy](https://github.com/radionets-project/vipy) repository)

 Functions to simulate and illustrate radio interferometric observations.
 At the moment simulations based on the MNIST dataset and simulations of Gaussian sources are possible.
-At the moment, we are working on directly simulating the visibilities in Fourier space.
+We are currently working on simulating visibilities directly in Fourier space.
 For more information, visit our corresponding repository [vipy](https://github.com/radionets-project/vipy).
 In the future, the simulations will be created using the `vipy` repository, while the `radionets` repository contains the training and evaluation methods.